responsible-ai-collaborative/aiid-browser-extension/README.md

 npm run test
 ```

-Currently this will load the extension in Chromium and then run a test which does nothing.
+Currently this will test that the extension loads correctly in Chromium.